 - Bolster training designed to raise awareness of career building.

-Career advancement seminars for female managers and professionals planned and developed by female general managers at the Toray Group were held in February 2015 and January 2016, with a third seminar planned for the current fiscal year.
+Training for female managerial staff developed by female general managers at the Toray Group was started in fiscal 2014, and a third seminar was held in in fiscal 2016.
 Toray is looking to incorporate these seminars into its general corporate training system in the future.

 Recognizing that the advancement of women is an undertaking that will be accomplished one hurdle at a time, Toray will continue to work steadily and consistently to address this topic.